root-project/root/documentation/JSROOT/JSROOT.md

    - more3 - show 3 times more volumes as usual
    - all - try to display all geometry volumes (may lead to browser hanging)
    - highlight - force highlighting of selected volume, normally activated for moderate-size geometries
+   - nohighlight - disable volumes highlighting (can be activated via context menu)
    - macro:name.C - invoke ROOT configuration macro
-   - dflt_colors - set default volumes colors as TGeoManager::DefaultColors() does
+   - dflt - set default volumes colors as TGeoManager::DefaultColors() does
    - transpXY - set global transparency value (XY is number between 1 and 99)
+   - zoomFACTOR - set initial zoom factor (FACTOR is integer value from 1 to 10000, default is 100)
    - rotate - enable automatic rotation of the geometry
+   - tracks - show tracks from TGeoManager
+   - dray - calculate rendering order using raytracing (extensive calculations)
+   - dbox - use distance to nearest point from bounding box for rendering order (default)
+   - dpnt - use distance to shape center as rendering order
+   - dsize - use volume size as rendering order
+   - ddflt - let three.js to calculate rendering order

 It is possible to display only part of geometry model.
 For instance, one could select sub-item like: